What if we don’t get enough money?

 Our finance team (Adrian Howe & Anne Button) will be responsible for counting and processing gifts and keeping records.

-David & Alison acknowledge every gift but will not know the amount.
+David & Alison will know the total amount of money that has been given but will not know who has given.
+Names will be redacted from the financial documents everyone sees.
 When it comes to STEPS giving we feel that it protects the pastoral relationship to keep the amount confidential.
-This is between you and the Lord, and we want no one to feel pressurised to perform for anyone.
+This is between you and the Lord, and we do not want anyone to feel under pressure from us.

 We are just a church – does anyone here actually know what they are doing?